 For professionals we offer:

-- Making meetings work.
+- Working together with parents.
 These are interactive skills training sessions for school and college meetings, which help professionals to work constructively with parents, manage the unexpected and understand the parent’s perspective.

 - Bespoke training sessions, on subjects like the child’s voice and Education Health and Care plans.

 If you want to find out more about our training for parents and professionals you can contact us at firstname.lastname@example.org

 Influencing policy and practice